sunnydigital/sunnydigital.github.io/content/projects/riegsil-v2-07-05-2023/_index.md

   🤖💻
 cover:
   image: riegsil-v2-wip.jpg
-  # alt: A next-gen DL workstation
-  caption: RIEGSIL v2 as a work-in-progress
-  # relative: false # To use relative path for cover image, used in hugo Page-bundles
+  relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---

 ## The journey so far: